apostrophecms/apostrophe-pieces-submit-widgets/README.md

 # apostrophe-pieces-submit-widgets

-This module extends the [Apostrophe CMS](http://apostrophecms.org), allowing sie visitors to submit new [pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) of any type you wish.
+This module extends the [Apostrophe CMS](http://apostrophecms.org), allowing site visitors to submit new [pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) of any type you wish.
 The feature is packaged as a widget, so you can easily add it to any page template.

 Here's how to set it up.
 Our example is based on the [apostrophe-events](https://www.npmjs.com/package/apostrophe-events) module, which extends pieces.